denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-After that, I added a new `CloudWatch Alarm` to the same `CloudFormation` template.
-This alarm is configured to trigger if disk usage exceeds 90% within a one-hour period.
+Next, I added a new `CloudWatch Alarm` to the same `CloudFormation` template.
+This alarm is set to trigger if disk usage exceeds 90% within a one-hour period.
 When the alarm is triggered, Amazon sends a notification to the configured `SNS` topic, which in turn sends an email alert to the topic's subscribers.
-To connect the newly added metric to this alarm, I have configured the `Dimensions` block with the required details such as the `Instance ID`, the path that is referring to the mountpoint within the metrics and the `Volume Type`.
+To connect the newly added metric to this alarm, I configured the `Dimensions` block with the required details, including the `Instance ID`, the path that is referring to the mount point in the metrics and the `Volume Type`.

 ```